LeBron scores 46, Lakers beat Cavs to stay perfect on road

 Anthony Davis added 17 points as the defending NBA champions improved to 10-0 away from home.
 The win for Los Angeles came on the eve of the one-year anniversary of Lakers legend Kobe Bryant’s tragic death in a helicopter crash.

-James’ outburst in the fourth was reminiscent of something Bryant might do as well and it appeared to be directed at someone sitting among Cleveland’s front office group in the socially-distanced front row across from the Cavs’ bench.
+James’ outburst in the fourth was reminiscent of something Bryant might do as well, and it was fueled by him wanting to shut up a member of Cleveland’s front office group sitting in the socially-distanced front row across from the Cavs’ bench.

-“Really awesome,” Lakers coach Frank Vogel said after laughing when asked to describe what he witnessed.
-“His shot making was just ridiculous.
-If I was playing against him, I really don’t know what I’m doing to slow him down if he’s shooting that well.”
+When James was short with a 3-pointer at the end of the third quarter, the unidentified Cavs executive celebrated.

+“I felt he was a little too excited about seeing me miss,” James said playfully.
+“I knew I had another quarter and the fourth quarter is my favorite.
+It’s a good thing for him I only come here once.”

 Over the final 12 minutes, James made 9 of 10 shots, posing to hold his form after draining a 34-foot 3-pointer just before the 24-second clock expired to put the Lakers ahead 103-98.